-Join us on 13 November 2021 for a day of Networking, Inspiring Talks and interactive workshops online.
-The intro talks will begin at 10am and a series of sessions will complete around 4pm.
+Our event on the 5th of March 2022 will be a day of Inspiring Talks and sessions online.
+The intro talks will begin at 10am and a series of sessions will complete around 1pm with some recordings made available afterwards.

 Our schedule for the day